OctopusDeploy/docs/docs/infrastructure/index.md

  - Test
  - Production

-You can add as many or as few environments as you require in your deployment pipeline.
+You can add as many or as few environments as you require in your deployment pipeline, and you can add as many deployment targets to each environment as you need.

 ## Workers